pantheon-systems/documentation/source/content/guides/local-development/01-introduction.md

 ## Support

-Pantheon does offer [support for local development](/guides/support/#local-development) solutions or troubleshooting.
+Pantheon does not offer [support for local development](/guides/support/#local-development) solutions or troubleshooting.
 This guide provides some suggestions and known working solutions.

 ## Pantheon Developer Resources